 Although it uses the two love stories of the protagonist Julian as the main clue, it is actually a "political novel".
 In 1986, the French "Reading" magazine recommended him as one of his ideal collections.

-Through this literary image of Julien, on the one hand, it describes the panic of the nobility and the middle and small bourgeoisie under the impact of the people’s revolution on the eve of the July Revolution in France; on the other hand, it also portrays a personal careerist who appeared in the drastic social changes
+This literary image of Julien, on the one hand, describes the panic of the nobility and the middle and small bourgeoisie under the impact of the people’s revolution on the eve of the July Revolution in France; on the other hand, it also portrays a personal careerist who appeared in the drastic social changes

 The artistic image beautifies the view of life and happiness of the bourgeoisie.
 The structure of the novel is rigorous and well-proportioned, the language is concise and fluent, and the character image and character are closely connected with the environment.